-For the shared features of both the source and target datasets, the feature extraction layer of the Transition Model is designed similarly to the Teacher Model.
-Each shared feature corresponds to a GRU.
-To promote the learning of domain-invariant features that are solely relevant to downstream tasks, we ensure that samples from different domains exhibit similar hidden-space distributions after encoding.
-Thus, the shared features of source $\bm{x}_{sf, src}$ and the shared features of target $\bm{x}_{sf, tar}$, are simultaneously input into the Multi-channel GRU of the Transition Model, generating feature embedding matrices of shared features:
+For shared features across source and target datasets, the feature extraction layer of the transitional model mirrors the teacher model design, with each shared feature corresponding to a GRU.
+To promote domain-invariant feature learning relevant to downstream tasks, we ensure samples from different domains exhibit similar hidden-space distributions after encoding.
+The shared features of source $\bm{x}_{sf, src}$ and target $\bm{x}_{sf, tar}$ are simultaneously input into the multi-channel GRU of the transitional model, generating feature embedding matrices:

-Subsequently, we aim for the feature extractor to learn domain-invariant representations between the source and the target domain by using adversarial learning strategy\cite{ganin2015unsupervised}.
-We introduce a well-trained domain classifier D. To ensure the feature extractor captures shared information from both the source and target domains, the feature embedding extracted by MCGRUs should confound the domain classifier as much as possible.
-Specifically, MCGRU are adversarially updated , which is implemented by a gradient reversal layer, to ensure that the prediction layer can correctly predict the feature embedding extracted from source domain.
-Simultaneously, the feature embedding of both source domain and target domain need to effectively confuse the domain classifier, making it unable to discern their domain source.
+We employ adversarial learning to achieve domain-invariant representations between source and target domains.
+A well-trained domain classifier D is introduced, and the feature extractor should generate embeddings that confound this classifier.
+The multi-channel GRUs are adversarially updated through a gradient reversal layer, ensuring correct prediction layer performance while confusing the domain classifier about the source of feature embeddings.

-Formally, given a domain classifier D with parameters $\theta_d$, MCGRU with parameters $\theta_f$, predition layer with parameters $\theta_p$, the adversal loss is calculated as follows.
+Given a domain classifier D with parameters $\theta_d$, multi-channel GRU with parameters $\theta_f$, and prediction layer with parameters $\theta_p$, the adversarial loss is:

-where $L_d,L_{pred}$ are multi-classes cross entropy losses for domain classification task and prediction task respectively, and $d_S, d_T$ are domain labels of data from source domain and target domain.
+where $L_d,L_{pred}$ are multi-class cross-entropy losses for domain classification and prediction tasks, and $d_S, d_T$ are domain labels for source and target data.

-Combining feature embedding matrices of shared features $\bm{F}_{sf, src}$, we can obtain the complete feature embedding matrices of source datasets $\bm{F}_{src}$, and subsequently compute the patient's health representation $\bm{s}_{src}$:
+Using feature embedding matrices of shared features $\bm{F}_{sf, src}$, we obtain complete feature embedding matrices of source datasets $\bm{F}_{src}$ and compute the patient's health representation $\bm{s}_{src}$: